Scandinavia trip planning: which country should you go to?

 Book your Norway trip

 Depending on when you are visiting, you should definitely book your trip well in advance in the high season.
-Accommodation is easily booked on Booking.com and go here to check the best rental car options.
+This goes for basically all you may need, from accommodation to ferries to excursions.

 Travel in Sweden

 Although Sweden is not the most stunning Scandinavian country in terms of landscapes, it has captured a special place in my heart.
-So special that my partner (who has been to Sweden 25+ times ever since he was a little boy) and I have decided to buy a cottage here within a few years.
+In the summer of 2023 I moved to Sweden and although it’s not the perfect country for living as media make it sound, I really enjoy calling this country my new home.
 It’s generally a lot more quiet with tourists in Sweden than in neighboring Norway, which makes it the ideal destination for a relaxed road trip in Scandinavia.
 In addition, as far as I’m concerned, Sweden is definitely a favorite when it comes to hiking.
 You can make beautiful multi-day hikes without running into many people.

 My love for Sweden started with a city trip to Stockholm and gradually spread further and further across the country.
-I have now been to Sweden 10 times and I still can’t get enough of it.
-I literally traversed the country from south (Malmö) to north (Kiruna) by car, visited almost all provinces and learned some Swedish along the way.
+I literally traversed the country from south (Malmö) to north (Kiruna) by car, visited all provinces and learned some Swedish along the way.
+In the spring of 2023 my own I became a published author of a Dutch guidebook for Sweden.

 Sweden highlights